 With just a few clicks, you can add gradients to text rather than wasting time with the gradient tool and extra layers.
 In a nutshell one of the simplest ways of doing it is like this, the procedure is as follows:

-In Photoshop, you must first create a new text layer by selecting the text tool, clicking on the canvas, and then enter your text.
+In Photoshop, you must first create a new text layer by selecting the text tool, clicking on the canvas, and then entering your text.
 To open the layer styles panel, double-click on your text layer or right-click on the text layer in the Layers Panel.

 Select the Gradient Overlay option in the Layers Styles Panel, then choose your gradient and any text-related settings.